ballerina-platform/ballerina-lang/stdlib/database/h2/src/main/ballerina/h2/Module.md

 });
 ```

-**3. Locally shareable connection pool**
+**3. A locally shareable connection pool**

 If you create a record of the `sql:PoolOptions` type and reuse that in the configuration of multiple clients, a shared
-connection pool will be created for each set of clients that connect to the same database instance with the same set
+connection pool will be created, for each set of clients that connect to the same database instance with the same set
 of properties.

 ```ballerina